Michael-Kagnew/seg3103_playground/Lab03/README.md

 Here are the metrics for the date class before any changes were made:
 ![image](./assets/date_before_tests.png)

-Here are the metrics after adding in more tests:  SAME METRICS AFTER REFACTORING
+Here are the metrics after adding in more tests:
 ![image](./assets/Lab3AddedTestsCoverage.png)

 ### Manual Condition Coverage